-I have been a full-time freelance indexer for over 12 years, working mainly in the fields of humanities, arts, law and engineering.
-I have over 450 commissions under my belt, and my clients include academics, authors, publishers, publishing services, institutions and businesses, including:
+I have been a full-time freelance indexer for more then 15 years, working mainly in the fields of humanities, arts, law and engineering.
+I have over 750 commissions under my belt, and my clients include academics, authors, publishers, publishing services, institutions and businesses, including:

 I have been impressed by the thorough work Pierke Bosschieter has done on the index of my book ‘Christianity, Colonization and Gender Relations in North Sumatra, published by J. Brill, Leiden, in 2017.
 In particular her indexing of themes and sub-themes was a pleasant surprise: it is important as search engine for readers, but it is not easy for someone else apart from the author to make a good selection.
 Well done, Pierke!

 Femke Stock, author of: Home and Migrant Identity in Dialogical Life Stories of Moroccan and Turkish Dutch, 2018. ( )

 The index to my book, I must confess, fell in the category of ‘tiresome obligations standing in the way of getting the thing published’.
 Little did I know how Pierkes work would add a completely new layer to mine, mapping out the subject matter and making it accessible in a way I would have deemed impossible, considering the complexity and narrative texture of my book.
 Pierke, thank you for letting me see my own work through a reader’s eyes.
 Thanks also for the smooth process, your flexibility and communicativeness.
 Highly recommended!

 Mingyuan Hu, author of: Fou Lei: An Instistence on Truth, 2017. ()

 In Pierke one finds a top-notch indexer of astounding professionalism.
 A reader of refined culture, she understood, with empathy and with precision, my monograph on Fou Lei, which she indexed to perfection.
 To her I shall turn for any future projects, and cannot recommend her highly enough.